Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 referred to as a *relation*): a set of rows (also referred to as tuples, records, or observations), each with the same columns (also referred to as fields, attributes or variables).
 A database consists of multiple tables.
-For example, we show in
-Figure \@ref(fig:figdb-2) how the data contained in the two CSV files of Figure \@ref(fig:figdb-1) may be as two tables.
+For example, we show in Figure \@ref(fig:figdb-2) how the data contained in the two CSV files of Figure \@ref(fig:figdb-1) may be represented as two tables.
 The `Grants` table contains one tuple for each row in grants.csv, with columns `GrantID`, `Person`, `Funding`, and `Program`.
 The table contains one tuple for each row in investigators.csv, with columns `ID`, `Name`, `Institution`, and `Email`.
-The CSV files and tables contain essentially the same information, albeit with important differences (the addition of an `ID` field in the
-`Investigators` table, the substitution of an `ID` column for the `Person` column in the `Grants` table) that we will explain below.
+The CSV files and tables contain essentially the same information, albeit with important differences (the addition of an `ID` field in the `Investigators` table, the substitution of an `ID` column for the `Person` column in the `Grants` table) that we will explain below.

 The use of the relational data model provides for physical independence: a given table can be stored in many different ways.
 SQL queries are sets of instructions to execute commands written in terms of the logical representation of tables (i.e., their schema definition).
 Consequently, even if the physical organization of the data changes (e.g., a different layout is used to store the data on